 It will be possible to make a correction to your submission either through your payroll software or through ROS.
 You should deduct Income Tax, USC, PRSI, and LPT from the actual payment made, when it is made.
 If an individual has been overpaid or underpaid, the correction should be made in the next payroll event(s).
-For more detail on how to handle corrections please see here.

 Make sure that you are prepared for PAYE Modernisation familiarising yourself with the six changes that will come into effect on the 1st January 2019 outlined above.
 The information contained in this blog post is taken from Revenue’s website.
 For more detailed information on how to prepare for PAYE modernisation, please see Revenue’s website.
 Payroll can be complicated, particularly when the rules and regulations around it are changing so rapidly.
 You can make it easier by using Intelligo’s robust and flexible software solution, Megapay.